brian-guerrero/augie-catholic/src/pages/mass/about-adoration.md

 >
 > Saint Mother Teresa of Calcutta

-Every Tuesday we gather for prayer in front of the Blessed Sacrament from 9:00-9:30PM with the Recitation of the Rosary.
+**Every Tuesday** we gather for prayer in front of the Blessed Sacrament from 9:00-9:30PM with the Recitation of the Rosary.
 It is followed by a brief chanted night prayer service.

+_Brief Chanted Night Prayer to Follow_